serkanh/python-worksheet-maker/readme.md

 # PDF Worksheet Generator

-This project is a Python script that generates a PDF worksheet with a specified total number of digits.
+The purpose of this project is to create a simple yet effective Python script that automates the generation of counting worksheets suitable for pre-K or kindergarten students.
+These worksheets are designed to help young learners practice their counting skills in an engaging and structured way.Python script  generates a PDF worksheet with a specified total number of digits.
 The worksheet is divided into 10 columns and a variable number of rows.
 A certain number of digits are replaced with underscores randomly.
 The PDF is styled to be visually appealing and ensures that no two blanks are adjacent.

 ## Installation